osydorchuk89/bookstore/readme.md

 ### 2. Build the Docker image and run the Docker container

-To build the image and run the docker container, use the following command:
+To build the image and run the Docker container, use the following command (make sure that Docker is running before executing this command):

 ```
 docker compose up -d